-In connection with the Quarterly Report on Form 10-Q/A of 8x8, Inc. (the "Company") for the period ended December 31, 2006, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Daniel Weirich, Chief Financial Officer of the Company, hereby certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of 8x8, Inc. (the "Company") for the period ended June 30, 2007, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Daniel Weirich, Chief Financial Officer, Vice President of Finance and Secretary of the Company, hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/S/ DANIEL WEIRICH Daniel Weirich Chief Financial Officer June 29, 2007
+/S/ DANIEL WEIRICH Daniel Weirich Chief Financial Officer, Vice President of Finance and Secretary August 9, 2007